pankajrandhe/Raft-Consensus-Algorithm/README.md

 ```

 TO DO Tasks<br>
-1. Test cases for the concurrent multiple clients for DELETE, CAS commands using the automated testing framework.<br>
+1. Test cases for the concurrent multiple clients for CAS commands using the automated testing framework.<br>
 2. Yet the Error Handling is not robust enough, will sort out soon.<br>